Franco Mastantuono: Real Madrid

 On 13 June 2025, La Liga club Real Madrid announced that Mastantuono would join the club on his 18th birthday, 14 August, signing a six-year deal with Los Blancos.
 The deal was worth €45 million, with Madrid triggering his release clause.

 On 14 August 2025, Real Madrid officially presented Mastantuono.
 He was assigned the number 30 shirt, the same number he wore at his previous club.
 He made his debut for Madrid on 19 August 2025, coming on as a substitute in a 1–0 victory over Osasuna.
 On 16 September, aged 18 years and 33 days, Mastantuono surpassed his teammate Endrick's record by 40 days to become the youngest player to start for Real Madrid in the UEFA Champions League, featuring in the team's 2–1 victory over Marseille.
 On 23 September, he scored his debut goal for Los Blancos, finding the back of the net in Madrid's 4–1 league win at Levante.
+On 20 January 2026, he scored his first Champions League goal in a 6–1 victory over Monaco.

+Loan to Fiorentina

+On 7 August 2026, Real Madrid announced that Mastantuono had been sent on a loan to Serie A club Fiorentina until 30 June 2027.
+On 11 September 2026, Mastantuono scored a hat-trick in Fiorentina's 4–2 victory over Venezia in Serie A, scoring twice in the first half before completing his hat-trick in the 84th minute.
+The performance made him the youngest player to score a hat-trick for Fiorentina in Serie A, while at 19 years and 28 days he also became the youngest Argentine to score a hat-trick in one of Europe's top five leagues, surpassing the previous record held by Lionel Messi.